strangers-bd/strangers/beginners/easy/12.efficiency-of-the-carnot-engine/README.md

 - Rule

       n = (1 - (T2 / T1)) \* 100

-- Input

 - Data type must be float or double with 0 decimal places.
 - You need to convert the temperature celsius to kelvin.
 - steam point is 100 degrees C
 - ice point is 0 degrees C

 - Output